Smoked Whole Chicken

 Ingredients: Whole chicken (roaster or fryer), brown sugar, salt, poultry seasoning, paprika, chili powder, black pepper (optional pineapple sauce: pineapple juice, brown sugar, cornstarch, salt, chili powder)

-Basic method: Rub the chicken with spices, smoke at 225°F until internal temp reaches 175°F at the thigh, optionally baste with pineapple sauce in the last hour
+Basic method: Rub the chicken with spices, smoke at 225°F until the internal temp reaches 175°F at the thigh, and optionally baste with pineapple sauce in the last hour

 Best for: Weekend meals, smoker-friendly holidays, hands-off entertaining

-Flavor profile: Deep smoky flavor with a golden crisped skin, tender and juicy meat throughout, optional sweet-and-spicy glaze adds a tropical twist
+Flavor profile: Deep smoky flavor with a golden crisped skin, tender and juicy meat throughout, and an optional sweet-and-spicy glaze adds a tropical twist